Last Modified: November 14, 2013

 If you want to get the best out of your amplifier, then read the Amplifier Care & Feeding, and the Wiring articles.
 If you don't, you'll most likely have serious electrical problems.
 Remember, a decent mobile amplifier, and the transceiver driving it, will have a peak amperage draw hovering around 100 amps!
 That fact shouldn't be taken lightly!

-It is important to properly match any HF mobile antenna, and is of extra importance when running an amplifier if minimizing IMD is a goal, which it should be.
-Keep in mind, it is difficult to maintain FCC mandated IMD levels on any solid state, RF amplifying device which operates on a nominal 12 volts DC.
+Running more than 500 watts PEP out can be done.
+There are a few operators who use an ALS-1300 mobile, powered by a variety of subsystems.
+But once you get past 500 PEP, things start to get rather difficult.
+One limiting factor is the antenna.
+Contrary to published specs, precious few HF mobile antennas will actually handle more than 500 watts PEP, much less a dead carrier, unless they're poorly mounted (having a dominance of ground losses).
+Further, it is important to properly match any HF mobile antenna, and is of extra importance when running an amplifier.
+Keep in mind, it is difficult to maintain low IMD levels on any amplifier which operates on a nominal 13.8 volts DC.
 Once the SWR exceeds about 1.8:1, the IMD level will exceed the mandated limit in most cases.
 Remember, it is still the individual amateur who is responsible for maintaining spectral purity.

 Some provision for bypassing an amplifier is needed during the tuning function of any remotely-controlled antenna.
 Violating the rule can cause damage to both the amplifier, and the antenna, protection circuitry notwithstanding!
 If your controller doesn't have the means to do so, here is a way to do it inexpensively.